 Keeping your starter out of the fridge will help it stay super active

 I’ll leave it up to you to decide what works best for your schedule and your temperament.
+If you decide to follow my “keep it on the counter” routine, I suggest backing up your starter.

 Backing up your starter is a great sourdough starter maintenance practice

-One way of keeping such a backup is just to put your active starter in a sealed container in your fridge.
-It will keep indefinitely.
+One way to keep such a backup is to put your active starter in a sealed container in your fridge.
+It will stay good indefinitely.
+Another and more permanent way to back up your sourdough starter is to dry it.

 Leave it to air dry for about 24 hours (or until completely dry and brittle).
 Break it up and store it in a plastic bag at room temperature.